-For an investor who does not use up their annual CGT allowance, a collective fund can be a tax -efficient way of investing when compared with some alternatives.
+Since many investors do not use up their annual CGT allowance, a collective fund can be a tax-efficient way of investing when compared with some alternatives.

 From the point of view of the fund management, the open-ended nature has both advantages and disadvantages.